Krazete/bookmarklets/README.md

 # Usage
 Copy and paste the corresponding code into your bookmarks and open the bookmark to activate it.
 To use a bookmark on secure websites (e.g. Facebook, GitHub, and Gmail), you must use the source code available above (prepended with `javascript:`).
-The YT bookmarklets are more useful with code-injector browser extensions such as TamperMonkey.

 # Wafers.js
 View a webpage in 3D layers.